The characters of UQ Holder. Contains unmarked spoilers.

 Immortality: He has a cursed immortal body that can quickly recover any wounds as long as it registers.

-No Biological Sex: He's a member of the same tribe as the Yatagarasu, who don't have a gender until they reach the age of sixteen and decide on one.
+No Biological Sex: He's a member of the same tribe as the Yatagarasu, who don't have any sex characteristics until they reach the age of sixteen and decide on being male or female.
 Because of his immortality it may or may not come to pass.

 Peek-a-Bangs: One eye is normally covered by his long bangs.